dy/templize/README.md

 ### Tables

-Due to HTML quirky table parsing, to ensure fields are inserted properly they should be wrapped into a comment as:
+Due to HTML quirk in table parsing, table fields should be wrapped as comment:

 ```html
 <table>{{ a }}</table> - ✔ works fine